 Best TV for gaming: Top televisions for PlayStation 5, Xbox Series X and every other console

-Enjoy a true next-gen experience with the best gaming TVs on the market
+Enjoy a true current-gen experience with the best gaming TVs on the market

 The PlayStation 5 and Xbox Series X have ushered in an era of graphical console power unlike anything we’ve seen before.
 If you want to experience the thrill of 4K gaming at silky smooth 120Hz refresh rates, then you’ll want the biggest and best TV for gaming that you can physically fit through your front door.

-Even if you’ve not been lucky enough to get your hands on a next-gen console, now is still a great time to upgrade your gaming TV.
-Even the PS4 and Xbox One X are capable of outputting 4K and HDR content, and top-notch 4K HDR TVs with gaming friendly features are getting more and more affordable with each passing year.
+If you’re yet to upgrade to a current-gen console, now is still a great time to look into levelling up your gaming TV.
+The PS4 and Xbox One X are capable of outputting 4K and HDR content, and top-notch 4K HDR TVs with gaming-friendly features are getting more and more affordable each year.

 To help you choose the right one, we’ve put together a list of the best TVs for gaming we’ve tested.
-No matter your budget, our favourite TVs range from affordable models which are perfect for the bedroom all the way through to flagship TVs which are brimming with cutting edge display technology.
+No matter your budget, our favourite TVs range from affordable models which are perfect for the bedroom through to flagship TVs using cutting-edge display technology.
 Underneath all that, we’ve got a buying guide to take you through all you need to know before you make a purchase.

 How we test gaming TVs